Find out your PHP version, database permissions, connectivity test results, and much more in Wordfence Diagnostics.

 The “Tools” > “Diagnostics” page contains a large number of checks related to your Wordfence installation.
-If you are in touch with Wordfence Support, they may ask you to have a look at this page or specific parts of it.
-You can also click the button “Send report by email” and email yourself or a support representative a full diagnostics report, or click the button “Export” to export the diagnostic data as a plain text file.
+If you have spoken to Wordfence Support, they may ask you to have a look at this page or specific parts of it.
+You can click the “Send report by email” button and email yourself or a support representative a full diagnostics report.
+You can also click the “Export” button to export the diagnostic data as a plain text file.